Seneca’s thoughts on revenge

 I must however dissent on this matter.
 I don’t share Seneca’s recommendations in this area because his arguments are weak.
 In his argumentation, he tells us many stories, but those remain unconvincing.

-I find Seneca’s story about Licinius even less convincing.
-If we trust the traditional version of the story, the poet Licinius had insulted Emperor Augustus (63 BC- 14 AD) and feared to be punished with exile or worse.
+I wonder why Seneca did not recount the story of Licinius in this respect.
+If we trust the traditional version of the story, the poet Licinius had insulted Emperor Augustus (63 BC- 14 AD) and feared being punished with exile or worse.

-Seneca praised Augustus because, instead of punishing the poet, he invited him for dinner and made him change his mind.
+Should we praise Augustus because, instead of punishing Licinius, he invited him for dinner and made him change his mind.
 As of that day, Licinius would only speak positive words about Augustus.

-I fail to see any logic in Seneca’s argument about Licinius.
-I regard Augustus’ dinner invitation as the perfect revenge.
-He didn’t need to exercise violence to get his point across.
+I wonder how Seneca would have rated Licinius’s story.
+I personally regard Augustus’ dinner invitation to Licinius as a form of revenge.
+Augustus did not need to exercise violence to get his point across.

-Augustus just called Licinius for a private conversation and made some veiled threats; those proved more than sufficient to solve the problem and intimidate others who, like Licinius, might feel discontented about Augustus.
+He just called Licinius for a private conversation and made some veiled threats.
+Those proved more than sufficient to solve the problem and intimidate others who, like Licinius, might feel tempted to criticise Augustus.

-The soft exercise of power proved the perfect revenge.
-It is counterproductive to engage in vendettas that will compound the problem, but why not seek a clever revenge that prevents the problem from recurring?
+For Augustus, the soft exercise of power proved the perfect revenge.
+The lesson to be learned is the following: it is often counterproductive to engage in vendettas that will compound problems.
+Why not seek a clever solution that prevents the problem from recurring?

-Seneca wrote in his dialogue “On Anger” that he considered revenge “a sign of emotional weakness” and “lack of wisdom.”
+Seneca wrote in his essay “On Anger” that he considered revenge a sign of emotional weakness and “lack of wisdom.”
 To prove his point, he gives examples of individuals behaving stupidly, such as Alexander the Great (356-323 BC) getting drunk and then killing his friend Cleitus during a discussion.

 If Alexander had been sober, it is obvious that he would not have killed his friend for making a comment.
 Chances are that Alexander would have given careful thought to Cleitus’ words and looked for a clever solution.